York Rafael

-York Rafael (born 17 March 1999) is a professional footballer who plays for Superettan club Gefle IF, primarily as a left midfielder.
+York Rafael (born 17 March 1999) is a professional footballer who plays for Superettan club Oddevold, primarily as a left midfielder.
 Born in Sweden, he represents the Rwanda national team.

 Club career

 York Rafael started his football career with Gävle side Brynäs IF in 2011.
 He joined Sandvikens IF's youth academy two years later and made his senior debut with them as a 15-year-old in Division 2.
 In 2015 Rafael went on trials with European clubs Watford and Lazio, as well with Swedish IFK Göteborg the previous year, without signing any contracts.